 Quick Summary

-- Research indicates that baldness in men is more closely linked to genetics and the sensitivity of hair follicles to dihydrotestosterone (DHT), a derivative of testosterone, rather than high testosterone levels alone.
+- Baldness in men is more closely linked to genetics and hair follicle sensitivity to dihydrotestosterone (DHT), rather than high testosterone levels alone.

 Does Balding Mean You Have High Testosterone?